yonatanmk/SchwamIt/README.md

 ## Overview

-[SchwamIt](https://schwamit.herokuapp.com) is a review site dedicated to topics from the 1990's.
+[SchwamIt](https://schwamit.herokuapp.com) is a review site dedicated to topics from the 1990's that was made over the course of 2 weeks.

 Authors: